 If you give out payroll advances, you’ll have to include the advance in your bookkeeping to stay on top of your finances.
-If you forget to include the advance, you’ll have unexpected discrepencies on your balance sheet.
+If you forget to include the advance, your balance sheet will have unexpected discrepancies.

-Accounting for payroll advances best falls under the umbrella of accrued payroll.
+Accounting for salary advances best falls under the umbrella of accrued payroll.
 Accrued payroll is an accounting method that tracks the accumulated money (including pending amounts).